culturing/poems/Poems/2026-02-21/10 The Hard Road in Between (Madonna-Whore).md

 means it this time, but carries the old habits, the old desires?
 It's possible.
-Perhaps this fits the facts more than anything else...a Blanche DuBois to my Mitchell, but that story doesn't end well for her...
+Perhaps this fits the facts more than anything else...a Blanche DuBois to my Mitch, but that story doesn't end well for her...

 --